16 April 2020

 We do security tests and we have security audits in our projects.
 And yes, we care about GDPR and because of that we never work on the production data.
 To achieve this, we use Fogger (our very own open-source tool for GDPR-friendly data masking) that obfuscates the data that we use.

-💡 Read more: Fogger: Open-source tool for GDPR-friendly data masking
+💡 Read more: Story about our search for the best data masking tool.

 What is this “Kakunin” that you’re talking about?
 Where can I find it?